-At Highlands-Eldorado Veterinary Hospital, we are proud to acknowledge our practice owner, Dr. Wesley Taylor, as one of the few veterinarians in our area who perform ACL/CCL repair surgeries for dogs, including TPLO surgery, at a more affordable cost than many specialty facilities.
+At Highlands-Eldorado Veterinary Hospital, we are proud to acknowledge our practice owner, Dr. Wesley Taylor, as one of the few veterinarians in McKinney who perform ACL/CCL repair surgeries for dogs, including TPLO surgery, at a more affordable cost than many specialty facilities.
 In contrast to other options, our typical ACL repair procedures run from $3600 to $4400, and we perform these on a weekly basis for both existing clients and brand new clients to our facility.

 If you are interested in a surgical estimate, we invite you to schedule an examination by giving us a call.

 ACL surgery is a type of canine knee surgery.
 The anterior cruciate ligament, more commonly referred to as the ACL (technically known as the cranial cruciate ligament or CCL in dogs), is one of the main ligaments that connect the tibia, or the lower leg bone, to the femur, or the upper leg bone.
 ACL tears in dogs are very common.
 In fact, it is estimated that about 85% of orthopedic surgeries performed on dogs are ACL repairs.

 The ACL specifically provides a counter-force to prevent the lower end of the femur from slipping backwards off the top of the tibia.
 Damaging the ACL causes a loss of front-to-back stability between the upper and lower bones of the leg (femur and tibia).
 Therefore, if the ACL is torn, it can severely impact mobility.
 In some cases, even walking becomes very difficult or almost impossible, in addition to very painful.